Self-Amplifying mRNA COVID-19 Vaccine Demonstrates Superior Immune Response Compared with mRNA Vaccine at 12 Months Post-Vaccination

 Head-to-head data, presented at OPTIONS XII for the Control of Influenza Conference, demonstrates advantage of sa-mRNA over conventional mRNA in duration of immune response; Results highlight CSL and Arcturus Therapeutics’ commitment to advancing COVID-19 vaccine innovation to protect public health.

-WALTHAM, Mass. & SAN DIEGO--(BUSINESS WIRE)--$ARCT #ClinicalTrial--Global biotechnology leader CSL (ASX:CSL; USOTC:CSLLY) and self-amplifying messenger RNA (sa-mRNA) pioneer Arcturus Therapeutics (Nasdaq: ARCT) today announced the results of a head-to-head study demonstrating that self-amplifying (sa-mRNA) COVID-19 vaccine maintained superior immunogenicity compared to the conventional mRNA vaccine Comirnaty® for up to one year against Wuhan-Hu-1, Omicron BA.4-5 and certain other variants, and at one-sixth the dose of the comparator (5 μg vs 30 μg, respectively).
+WALTHAM, Mass. and SAN DIEGO, Sept.
+30, 2024 /PRNewswire/ -- Global biotechnology leader CSL (ASX:CSL; USOTC:CSLLY) and self-amplifying messenger RNA (sa-mRNA) pioneer Arcturus Therapeutics (Nasdaq: ARCT) today announced the results of a head-to-head study demonstrating that self-amplifying (sa-mRNA) COVID-19 vaccine maintained superior immunogenicity compared to the conventional mRNA vaccine Comirnaty® for up to one year against Wuhan-Hu-1, Omicron BA.4-5 and certain other variants, and at one-sixth the dose of the comparator (5 μg vs 30 μg, respectively).

 The data, presented as a poster at the OPTIONS XII for the Control of Influenza conference, highlights 12-month follow-up analysis of the Phase 3 trial conducted in Japan by Meiji Seika Pharma, evaluating a booster dose of ARCT-154, showing that the vaccine elicited superior immunogenicity and antibody persistence over Comirnaty® for up to 12 months postvaccination, against multiple SARS-CoV-2 strains and in both younger and older adult age groups.